 Royal Botanic Gardens, Kew, United Kingdom

-The Royal Botanic Gardens at Kew are recognized around the world as a centre of excellence for the study of plants—based on unrivalled living and preserved plant and fungal collections.
+The Royal Botanic Gardens at Kew are recognised around the world as a centre of excellence for the study of plants—based on unrivalled living and preserved plant and fungal collections.
 Over the years, the site has made a significant contribution to human knowledge and understanding of botanical diversity and how it can be harnessed for the benefit of future generations.

 The Gardens were founded during a period of colonial exploration by Britain.
 The empire’s botanists saw the value of collecting species from around the world and keeping them safe in one location.
 This approach began the important scientific and conservation work for which this locale is still famous.
 Samples from the collection were later used to create new botanic gardens in British colonies like Australia, Singapore, and Sri Lanka.
 Today, there are more than 33,000 species of native and exotic plants, trees, and flowers on the site.
 It was also used as the setting for the documentary "Kingdom of Plants," which was presented by award-winning broadcaster David Attenborough.